smirfolio/tasks_prompts_chain/README.md

 - Placeholder replacement between prompts
 - Multiple output formats (JSON, Markdown, CSV, Text)
 - Async/await support
-- Support for multiple LLM providers (OpenAI and Anthropic)
+- Support for multiple LLM providers (OpenAI, Anthropic, Cerebras, etc.)
+- Multi-model support - use different models for different prompts in the chain

 ## Dependencies

-Please install typing-extensions and the SDK for your preferred LLM provider:
+Please install typing-extensions and the SDK for your preferred LLM providers:

 For OpenAI:
 ```bash